 For example, the quickly developing cross-border crowdshipping startup PiggyBee is used worldwide for delivering packages and tracing the delivery process.

-Matternet – Drones
+Matternet – Fulfillment Drones

 US startup Matternet provides solutions for companies working in the healthcare, retail, or humanitarian sector.
 The quick delivery of medications regardless of the road condition has become a breakthrough in transportation for the medical sphere.

-StarShip – Automated Guided Vehicle (AGV)
+StarShip – Automated Guided Vehicles (AGV)

 Narrow urban streets often make it complicated to reach the final stage of the delivery.
 However, with flexible and maneuverable couriers it is easy to deliver the parcel to the client’s doorway.